mikeroyal/Digital-Forensics-Guide/README.md

 [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings) is a list of useful payloads and bypass for Web Application Security and Pentest/CTF.

+[Flipper Zero](https://flipperzero.one/) is a portable multi-tool for pentesters and geeks in a toy-like body.
+It loves hacking digital stuff, such as radio protocols, access control systems, hardware and more.
+It's fully open-source and customizable, so you can extend it in whatever way you like.

 [TheHive](https://thehive-project.org/) is a scalable 3-in-1 open source and free Security Incident Response Platform designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon swiftly.
 It is the perfect companion to [MISP](http://www.misp-project.org/).

 [Cortex](https://thehive-project.org/) is a Powerful Observable Analysis and Active Response Engine.
 This solves a common problem frequently encountered by SOCs, CSIRTs and security researchers in the course of threat intelligence, digital forensics and incident response.